OctopusDeploy/blog/blog/2021-02/ecs-canary-deployments/index.md

 The task definition configures the sample application to listen to traffic on port 4000.
 It also defines an environment variable called `APPVERSION`, which will be displayed in the response.

-We'll update the `APPVERSION` environment variable as a way of simulating new application versions being deployed.
+We'll update the `APPVERSION` environment variable as a way of simulating new application versions deployments later in the post.

 Here is the first task definition.
 Note the `UpdateReplacePolicy` property is set to `Retain`.
 This means CloudFormation will create a new task definition, but not delete (or, more technically, mark as inactive) any previously deployed task definition: